defano/wyldcard/README.md

 `beep`           | Causes the system to emit an alert/beep sound.
 Has no effect if the system has no alert sound.
 `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
+`close file`     | Closes a previously opened file, writing any changes made via the `write` command to disk.
+Has no effect if the file is not open.
+For example, `close file "/Users/matt/myfile.txt"`
 `create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.
 `dial`           | Produces the sound of a sequence of DTMF dial tones, for example, `dial "1-800-588-2300"`.
 `delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
 Use `reset menuBar` command to restore the menu bar to its default state.